PsyTeachR/data-skills-v2/docs/07-belong.md

 However, if you want to make more fine-grained changes you may need to use the `scale_` functions.

-* We don't need to add on another scale function for colour, we can just use the one that's alreeady there and add in the arguments `name` and `labels`.
+* We don't need to add on another scale function for colour, we can just use the one that's alreedy there and add in the arguments `name` and `labels`.
 * `breaks` changes the breaks of the axis, i.e., the numbers that are presented.
 We ask it for a sequence (`seq`) of all the numbers from ` to 7.